 Computer savvy business owners and managers who like to perform data entry and watch numbers might consider this option.
 Payroll software streamlines and automates (partially) the payroll process.
 A good package integrates payroll with the rest of your businesses financials.
 Most have “wizards” that help you set up employees, wages, hours, and accurately calculate payroll.
 Plus, they also contain federal and state agency reporting forms.

 Sounds great for a do-it-yourself business owner, right?
 Hold on!
 Using software for payroll does not ensure that the latest government rules and regulations are in place.
-Remember, the onus of compliance is on the business owner not the software company you bought from.
+Remember, the onus of compliance is on the business owner and not the software company you bought from.
 Tax rates may be outdated or you may just input bad data.
 Either way, any mistakes are your problem.

 Keep in mind that using software does not eliminate manual payroll calculation.
 Sometimes you must gather information, make sure there are no errors, and do manual payroll calculation.
 Another thing about software is security.
 You have your payroll data on your machine(s) or network and it is vulnerable in the same way mentioned in the previous section.